What basic budget areas are covered in a monthly CMIT budget?

 The CMIT director is committed to an open, sincere, and honest relationship with you.
 Their goal will be to build you up in the faith as well as in your ministry.
-This not only includes day to day activities, but also as they evaluate your gifts, talents, character and calling as they understand them.
-Their hope is that they can help to isolate your weaknesses and build upon your strengths as a pastoral and missionary leader.
+This not only includes day-to-day activities, but they also evaluate your gifts, talents, character and calling as they understand them.
+Their hope is that they can help isolate your weaknesses and build upon your strengths as a pastoral and missionary leader.

 They will do their best to give you consistent feedback and encouragement with regards to these strengths and weaknesses.
 At the end of the fall semester they will take time to review your progress.
 Not only will they give you feedback, but they will also ask you to share your opinions of the CMIT program up to this point, and allow you to offer any suggestions that may help them serve you better.